axelpale/nudged/doc/API.md

 <p style="margin-bottom: 0"><strong>Throws:</strong></p>

 - if the given transformation is singular and cannot be inverted.
-- This can occur for example in situations
-- where the scale of the transform has dropped to zero.
+This can occur for example in situations where the scaling of the transform has dropped to zero.

 <p style="margin-bottom: 0"><strong>Returns:</strong></p>